 Starting a business?
 Being able to turn your passion to profit through entrepreneurship can be exciting, but you’ll probably have quite the to-do list before getting started.

-Business owners can take out loans through the Small Business Administration (SBA) to ease the financial burden of start-up costs.
+Business owners can take out loans through the Small Business Administration (SBA) to ease the financial burden of starting up, buying a business, or growing a business.
 If you’re considering an SBA business loan, what you may not have realized is that you’ll need life insurance in order to obtain it.

 Why Do Lenders Require Life Insurance For SBA Loans?